jasonacox/Build-OpenSSL-cURL/README.md

 =====

  1. Do "sh build.sh"
- 2. Libraries are created at in curl/lib, openssl/*/lib
+ 2. Libraries are created in curl/lib, openssl/*/lib
  3. Copy libs and headers to your project.
  4. Import appropriate "libssl.a", "libcrypto.a", "libcurl.a".
  5. Reference Headers, "Headers/openssl", "Headers/curl".